-NJ Makers Day will be held on Saturday, March 25, 2017 from 9:00 a.m. to 5:00 p.m.
+NJ Makers Day will be held on Saturday, March 23, 2019 from 10:00 a.m. to 3:00 p.m.
 We look forward to NJ’s freshest innovations, creative efforts, and inspiring growth in the fields of science, technology, engineering, arts, math and more!

 The ultimate goal of NJ Makers Day is to enhance community engagement and facilitate connections among New Jersey residents by exploring new and interesting opportunities for community-wide education, entrepreneurship and hands-on learning experiences.